zqlectric/zqlectric/README.md

   - 👮‍♂️ Real-time PvP chases and arrests
   - 🌆 Expanding open-world urban sandbox
   - 🧠 AI-driven missions and stealth mechanics
-  - 🔥 Built with Unity + Mirror + MongoDB

 - **🧠 Jarvis AI Assistant**
   A personalized voice-activated assistant built to run on web, desktop, and Raspberry Pi.